zzFluke/linux_files/README_antergos.md

     then make a soft link from `.xprofile_antergos_cinnamon` to `.xprofile`.
     Since LightDM sources .xprofile, this will make ibus run at startup.

+11. Switch themes to the following settings to have things more readable:

+    * Window borders: Mint-Y-Dark
+    * Icons: Mint-Y
+    * Controls: Mint-Y-Dark
+    * Mouse Pointer: Adwaita
+    * Desktop: Mint-Y-Dark

 ## Customizations

-1. TO disable terminal tab completion sound, edit `/etc/inputrc`, and add/uncomment the line:
+1. To disable terminal tab completion sound, edit `/etc/inputrc`, and add/uncomment the line:
    ```
    set bell-style none
    ```